What is a retirement calculator?

 Visualizations: A beautiful dashboard doesn't improve the math.
 Some of the most useful retirement tools are simple tables.
 Prioritize the modeling depth over the design.

 Monte Carlo simulations: Monte Carlo runs thousands of randomized scenarios to estimate your probability of success across different market conditions.
-It's valuable when built on top of a model that already handles taxes, account types, and withdrawal sequencing — that's when it gives you a meaningful sense of how sequence-of-returns risk affects your plan.
+It's valuable when built on top of a model that already handles taxes, account types, and withdrawal sequencing: that's when it gives you a meaningful sense of how sequence-of-returns risk affects your plan.
 On a tool that skips those factors, it's running randomized noise.

-Built-in investment advice: A retirement calculator tells you whether your plan works — it doesn't tell you how to invest.
+Built-in investment advice: A retirement calculator tells you whether your plan works.
+It doesn't tell you how to invest.
 Be wary of tools that bundle projections with fund recommendations; the latter is often a sales mechanism.

-What good output
+What good output looks like

 A reliable retirement calculator should give you output that goes beyond a single number.
 Here's the difference: